Quasi-geodesics in Out(F_n) and their shadows in sub-factors

 Another application of \thmref{Intro:slowtwist} is in the understanding of relationships between Outer Space geodesics and $\Out$ geodesics.
 The Outer Space, denoted $\CV$, is the set of metric graphs whose fundamental group is identified with $\F$.
 It is a $CW$--complex with $\Out$ action and it was defined by Culler and Vogtmann to study $\Out$ as an analogue of \Teich space which has $\Mod(S)$ action \cite{outerspace}.
 One can project a path in $\CV$ to a path in $\Out$, by considering the associated difference of markings maps along a path in $\CV$.
 Bestvina and Feighn \cite{BFhyperbolicity} showed that greedy folding paths in $\CV$ projects to quasi-geodesics in free factor graphs for all sub-factors.
 This was used to produce a weak version of a distance formula which give a lower bound for the word length in terms of projection distance to $\calS(\calA)$ \cite{BBF}.

 However, it follows from \thmref{Intro:backtrack} that shadows of greedy folding paths are not quasi-geodesics in $\Out$.

 \begin{introthm} The shadow of geodesics in $\CV$ do not in general behave well in $\Out$.
-More specifically, \begin{enumerate}[(i)] \item There are points $x,y \in \CV$ so that there does not exist a geodesic in $\CV$ from $x$ to $y$ whose shadow in $\Out$ a quasi-geodesic. \item There are points $x$ and $y$ in the thick part of $\CV$ that are connected by a greedy folding path where the shadow of this greedy folding path in $\Out$ is not a quasi-geodesic. \end{enumerate} \end{introthm}
+More specifically, \begin{enumerate}[(i)] \item For given constants $K$ and $C$, there are points $x, y \in \CV$ such that for every geodesic $[x, y]_{\CV}$ in $\CV$ connecting $x$ to $y$, its image in $\Out$ is not $(K, C)-$quasi-geodesic.

+\item There are points $x$ and $y$ in the thick part of $\CV$, such that they are connected by a greedy folding path whose shadow in $\Out$ is not a quasi-geodesic.